bassamanator/Sovol-SV06-firmware/README.md

 2. The parent folder in the `ZIP` is `Sovol-SV06-firmware-any-printer`.
 This is relevant in the next step.
 3. Extract **only** the *contents* of the parent folder into `~/printer_data/config`.

-💡 If you already have a `moonraker.conf` (which you probably do since you're already up and running Klipper), and *you're not using a low powered device such as the RPi Zero*, you need to simply paste the following into your `moonraker.conf`:
+💡 If you get a warning that you already have a `moonraker.conf` (which you probably do since you're already up and running Klipper), and *you're not using a low powered device such as the RPi Zero*, you need to simply paste the following into your *existing* `moonraker.conf`:
 ```
 [file_manager]
 enable_object_processing: True